This post may contain affiliate links. Please read our disclosure policy.

 • Pour in the broth, water, rinsed beans, salt, cumin, oregano and the crumbled bacon.

 • Bring the pot to a simmer, stirring occasionally.
-Cover and allow the beans to cook for about 45 minutes, stirring occasionally.
+Cover and allow the beans to cook for 1 hour 30 minutes to 2 hours, stirring occasionally.
 The broth will thicken and be flavorful and the beans will be tender.

 • Serve with fresh chopped cilantro.